ThinkRedstone/Campaign/adventure.md

 would get the following message: "The Demonic Domains house no innocents.
 The light might appear righteous, but it is blinding."

+### Scene 4: The search for the Demon
+The dead barman is *Broldon Moltenflower*.
+He died shortly before the party arrived.
+He was found in the building he called home by Aya, which is his sister.
+His body was taken, and Gan should know where it is.
+There is a two-tier system here, where a very high medicine check should reveal that he died from a sword wound in the back, and then someone made it appear like he was ravaged by claws.
+A lower roll will only tell them about the claw marks.

+Aya never saw the claw marks, since Gan added them after he got custody of the body.
+She also knows he was a devoted follower of Obelisk- a priest magician.
+When pressed, she might remember that he behaved weirdly before he was killed- he was greatly disturbed by something.

+Inside Broldon's house, you can use detect magic to find the remnants of some magic has been cast.
+A letter under a loose tile reads: "You know how dangerous he is.
+You know what he has done.
+We implore you, use your talents and rid the world of his presence.
+All things must end, and his time has passed."
+It is signed with the symbol of Obelisk.
+There are also some commponents that a religion check will verify are part of a summoning ritual.

 ## Chapter 2: The Struggle for Bertha

 ### Scene xxx: Naru apologizing for Gan's behaviour